Symmetries Beget Symmetries: Ghostly Higher-Form Symmetries and the Descent Equation: Abelian gauge theory: electric/magnetic symmetries and their descendants

 Thus, the descendants of the electric Noether current are

 {In terms of the cohomology of the total complex $\on{Tot}^\bullet(\mathcal A)$, we start with the electric total $n=(d-2)$-form

 Then $\mathrm D$-closure,

 is just \eqref{eq:maxwell_electric_descent}; $\mathrm D \alpha^\mathrm{e}=0$ is identically satisfied with no restriction on the operators.
 The total $(d-2)$-form is to be regarded modulo $\mathrm D \beta$, where $\beta$ is a total $(d-3)$-form.
-However, there are no total $(d-3)$-forms, so the tower of ghostly symmetries is given by precisely the Noether currents of \eqref{eq:maxwell_descendants}. }
+However, there are generically no total $(d-3)$-forms, so the tower of ghostly symmetries is given by precisely the Noether currents of \eqref{eq:maxwell_descendants}.
+For $d=4$ there is a total degree-1 polyform, that provides a putative gauge transformation, however the conclusions remain unchanged since $A$ is, in general, not globally defined. }

 \paragraph{The magnetic $(d-3)$-form symmetry and its descendants} The $(d-3)$-form magnetic symmetry begins with current $J_\mathrm{m} \coloneqq \star B$ and begets the following descendants:

 Thus

 However, \(J_{\mathrm m}^{(1)}\) is \(\mathrm d\)-exact and hence does not represent a true physical symmetry, according to \eqref{eq:gauge_trivial_current}.